-From the Wall for Peace
+From the Peace Wall

 At the end of the Champs de Mars, the "Peace Wall" offers a nice perspective to photograph the Eiffel Tower.
 The monument consists of two glass walls on which the word "Peace" can be read in 32 languages and 18 different alphabets.

-From the Alexander III Bridge
+From the Pont Alexandre III